Docker installation and sample application deployment – a simple & practical guide

 docker ps

-Now we can access that application by running below CURL command.
+Now we can access that application by running below CURL command below.

 curl localhost:5000